-Why will God bring judgment against all the nations?
-Because they scattered his people among the nations and divided up his land.
-The Valley of Jehoshaphat is the Kidron Valley near Jerusalem, so the reference to bringing “all nations” into the Kidron Valley seems to describe what we normally call the battle of Armageddon.
-The context is the day of the Lord (2:31; 3:14), so this clearly applies to the end times and pronounces judgment for dividing up God’s land.
+The Valley of Jehoshaphat is the Kidron Valley near Jerusalem, so the reference to bringing “all nations” into the Kidron Valley may describe what we normally call the battle of Armageddon.
+Why will God bring judgment against all the nations according to this passage?
+Because they scattered his people and divided his land.

-As of this writing (May 2011), the western nations (especially Europe and the United States) have been working toward imposing a “two-state solution” on Israel, forcing Israel to accept a Palestinian state and surrender land it occupied since the 1967 war.
-The Palestinian Authority has announced it intends to declare a sovereign Palestinian state before the U.N.
-General Assembly in September 2011.
-There is almost universal support in the General Assembly for a Palestinian state, so we can expect the Assembly to pass a resolution affirming its creation.
-When we examine the boundaries of the land God promised Israel, it’ll be obvious the Palestinian state will occupy part of that land.
+As of this writing (December 2019), the western nations have been working toward imposing a “two-state solution” on Israel, forcing Israel to accept a Palestinian state and surrender land it occupied since the 1967 war.
+There is almost universal support in the United Nations General Assembly for a Palestinian state, so we can expect the Assembly to pass a resolution affirming its creation.
+When we examine the boundaries of the land God promised Israel, it’ll be obvious the Palestinian state would occupy part of that land.

 In other words, the “two-state solution” about to be imposed on Israel will divide God’s land.
-According to Joel 3:2, God will release judgment on the nations that participate in dividing his land.
-Not only can we expect God’s judgment on America for pressuring Israel to give up land, the harder we push Israel, the more severe that judgment on America is likely to be.
+According to Joel 3:2, God will release judgment on the nations that take part in dividing his land.

-God blessed Ishmael but didn’t include him in the covenant.
+God blessed Ishmael but didn’t include him in the covenant; an important point, as we’ll see.
 In Genesis 21:12, God told Abraham, “it is through Isaac that your offspring will be reckoned.”
-So God made covenant with and promised the land to Abraham and his descendants, but only Isaac was “reckoned” as Abraham’s offspring for covenant purposes, not Ishmael.
+So God made covenant with and promised the land to Abraham and his descendants, but only Isaac was “reckoned” as Abraham’s offspring for covenant purposes.
 The descendants of Ishmael do not have a legitimate claim to the land, which was part of the covenant God made with Abraham and Isaac.

 The land is Israel’s inheritance, as stated in the following verses in Deuteronomy: